Christendom-College-Coding-Club/Christendom-Typesetter-Documentation/Formatting_Guide.md

 Homer says "Sing."^ody1.1
 ```
 will produce: Homer says "Sing."<sup>1</sup>
-You will then be able to edit the text of the footnote in the cdomtex window -
+You will then be able to edit the text of the footnote in the
+Christendom Typesetter window -
+click "edit footnotes," and you will see
-it be labelled with the name you gave it.
+a a box labelled with the name you gave it.
 (In the example used, you would look for the box labelled "ody1.1").
+Click on the box and type the text of
+your footnote.
 ### Bibliography/Works Cited
 To begin the Bibliography/Works Cited section,
 type BIBLIOGRAPHY or WORKS CITED on a line by itself -